mframpton/seqfam/docs/tutorial_and_api.rst

    #Read the covariates into a DataFrame.
    covar_df = None if covariates_path == None else pd.read_csv(covariates_path, index_col=0)

-Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_vars_to_pop_frq_cats` method in order to map the variants to the desired population allele frequency ranges.
+Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_variants_to_pop_frq_cats` method in order to map the variants to the desired population allele frequency ranges.
 Multiple population allele frequency columns (databases) are used here, ordered by descending preference.
 The mapping is stored in a new column in the genotypes data frame called "pop_frq_cat".